caseybreen/caseybreen.com/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I'm a Ph.D. student in Demography at UC Berkeley.
+I'm a Ph.D. student in Demography at UC Berkeley supervised by (Dennis Feehan)[https://dennisfeehan.org/] and (Joshua R. Goldstein)[https://jrgoldstein.com/].
 I'm interested in the application of social network analysis and computational methods to questions in population health.

 View my {{< staticref "media/casey_breen_cv.pdf" "newtab" >}}CV{{< /staticref >}}.